 Raising boys to be men isn’t about “manning up.”
 We can teach the skills we want to nurture such as strength and friendship in a healthier way.
 How?

 - Accept all your child’s emotions.
 Everyone—male and female—feels a wide range of emotions.
 Don’t tell your child to stop crying or tease him to grow up already.
-Comfort him when he feels scared instead of feel disappointed that he is.
-Don’t hold him back from any feelings he may have.
+Comfort him when he feels scared instead of showing disappointment that he is.
+Don’t hold him back from feelings he may have.

 - Teach respectful conflict resolution.
 All kids will get in a tussle with someone else.
 Teach your child how to manage his emotions and communicate with respect.
-A “tough boy act” shouldn’t be his first go-to move.
+A “tough boy act” shouldn’t be his reaction.

-- Allow him to be a child.
+- Let him to be a child.
 Childhood is a small fraction of his life—allow him to live fully in this stage.
-This doesn’t mean babying or doing everything for them.
-It’s about allowing him to play and imagine without worrying if he’s being a wimp.
+This doesn’t mean babying or doing everything for him, but allowing him to play and imagine without worrying if these behaviors are acceptable or not.

 When I was in eighth grade, I noticed a difference between a few of the boys in my class.
 The boys in the “in” group tried to mimic popular culture.
-They listened to all the hip music and felt too grown up to be playing and goofing around.
+They listened to all the hip music and acted too grown up to play and goof around.

-Meanwhile, the other group would use recess time to pretend they were airplanes.
-They’d stretch their arms wide and run around and make airplane noises.
+Meanwhile, the other group would use recess time to pretend they were airplanes, stretching their arms wide and running around making airplane noises.

 We all got along as a class and no one teased one group over another, thankfully.
 But those boys pretending to be airplanes developed real friendships among one another.
 They didn’t worry about looking silly or whether they were dressed in hip clothes.

-They were able to be, act and play like who they were—boys—at a time when they should be.
+They were able to be, act and play like who they were—boys, not men—at a time when they needed to.